 DISCUSSION: (C) It has been known in the past that VC activity increases during the hours of darkness.
 The 71st Aviation Company conducted several Fire-Fly missions between the hours of 2100 and 0400 with very significant results.
 On two of the more successful missions, the VC were caught openly shipping supplies up and down inland waterways.
-The first incident resulted in 148 sampans destroyed and the second incident accounted for 78 sampans destroyed.
+The first incident accounted for 78 sampans destroyed.